ADR-005: Orchestrator Pattern Over Peer-to-Peer Member Communication

 developer remembering the correct sequence.
 The Steward's routing table and

-the agentic-workflows/ templates mitigate this.
+the docs/agentic-workflows/ templates mitigate this.

-- members/the-steward/SKILL.md — routing guidance
+- skills/the-steward/SKILL.md — routing guidance

 - agentic-workflows/ — multi-step workflow templates